JoeB2/BME280-local-remote/README.md

 # BME280-remote-local

+NOTE:   .pio/libdeps/AsyncElegantOTA/AsyncElegantOTA.h contains an #error directive: comment this line in order to compile the project

   Summary:
       This esp8266 firmware is intenmded to provide support for two BME280 sensors.
 One local and one remote.
       This is the source code for the LOCAL.